 That trust provided by YNAB brings relief with it.
 It gives me confidence that I’m setting myself up for success.
 It’s one less thing to worry about—just like how I don’t have to worry about mumps or rubella.

-The scary thing about personal finance is that the resource in question–money–happens to be something that everybody wants.
-You’ve got to wonder how to trust someone who is doling out money advice?
-Could they have ulterior motives e.g. getting closer to your money.
+The scary thing about personal finance is that the resource in question—money—happens to be something that everybody wants.
+Can you trust that guy giving you advice?
+Could he have ulterior motives e.g. getting closer to your money.

 To ease my fears, I read.
 And one reason why I write is to ease I your fears, even if ever so slightly.